Sustainability

 • From 2017-22, 89% of consumers shifted toward more sustainable shopping and lifestyles.

-Focusing on sustainable events now not only helps you make an environmental impact, but it also sets you up to be part of a growing, popular movement that resonates with customers far and wide.
+Focusing on environmentally responsible event practices now helps reduce environmental impact, but it also sets you up to be part of a growing, popular movement that resonates with customers far and wide.

-Events are incredibly varied, from size to venue location to attendees and beyond.
+Events vary widely in size, location and audience, making sustainability planning more complex.
 Unlike the task of making an assembly line more sustainable, where the variables are fewer and more predictable, delivering a sustainable event is a nuanced process with various challenges.

 Beyond the variability of events, there are multiple larger challenges facing the industry:

 • Car travel: Vehicles in the U.S. alone account for roughly 80% of CO2 emissions in the transportation sector.
-The more people that must travel for an event, the more emissions.
+The more people who must travel for an event, the more emissions.

 • Waste: Studies going back to the mid-2000s claim event attendees create roughly four pounds of waste each day.
 Event attendees need to eat, making food waste hard to avoid.